-It’s not easy to shop ethically, but we’ve found a handful of local businesses that are putting people, animals and the environment first without compromising on desirable products.
+It’s not always easy to shop ethically, but we’ve found a handful of local businesses that are putting people, animals and the environment first without compromising on desirable products.
 You’ll find cosmetics that haven’t been tested on animals, unwanted furniture that just needs a little affection, seasonal veggies that don’t cost the earth and clothing that’s been crafted in Australia by workers earning a living wage.
-Get out and support the lovable locals championing ethical living.
+Get out and support the loveable locals championing ethical living.

-A one-stop-shop for vegan productsFounder Jess Bailey started the business out of her bedroom when she was frustrated at how hard it was to access vegan products, now the Cruelty Free Shop on Glebe Point Road puts on an annual Vegan Day Out and hosts frequent book launches.
+Founder Jess Bailey started the business out of her bedroom when she was frustrated at how hard it was to access vegan products, now the Cruelty Free Shop on Glebe Point Road puts on an annual Vegan Day Out and hosts frequent book launches.
 Go here to stock up on certified cruelty-free cosmetics like Natio make-up and sun cream, Kester Black nail polishes, Sukin moisturisers and household cleaning products by Earth.

-Seasonal produce by text messageWe’d all like to shop for our veggies at the farmers markets, but sometimes it’s just no convenient.
-That’s where Gill Bethell comes in with her text-message ordering system at the Ethical Grocer.
+We’d all like to shop for our veggies at the farmers markets, but sometimes it’s just not convenient.
+That’s where Gill Bethell comes in with her online ethical grocery shop.
 The Dulwich Hill-based company visits Flemington Markets to bulk buy local produce that’s fair trade and seasonal.
-You simply choose the fruit and veg you’re after for the week and the Ethical Grocer delivers it to you on a Friday or Saturday for a small fee.
+You simply select the fruit and veg you’re after for the week and the Ethical Grocer delivers it to you on a Friday or Saturday for a small fee.

-Where one man’s trash is another person’s treasureMarrickville’s recycling institution is celebrating its 40th year of saving unwanted items from ending up as landfill.
+Where one’s trash is another’s treasure at Marrickville’s recycling institution.
 It’s a hodgepodge of backyard furniture, former Mardi Gras decorations and plastic CD cases, so the best way to see what’s for sale is to follow their Facebook page for updates.
 If you’re feeling crafty, you can fill a recyclable bag with loose materials like fabric offcuts, ribbon, paper and plastic cups for $5, or fill a large hessian sack for $20.